apify/apify-docs/sources/platform/storage/request_queue.md

 ## Features {#features}

-Request queue is a storage type built with scraping in mind, enabling developers to write scraping logic efficiently and scalable.
+Request queue is a storage type built with scraping in mind, enabling developers to write scraping logic efficiently and scalably.
-The Apify tooling, including [Crawlee](https://crawlee.dev/), [Apify JS SDK](https://docs.apify.com/sdk/js/), and [Apify Python SDK](https://docs.apify.com/sdk/python/) , incorporates all these features, enabling users to leverage them effortlessly without extra configuration.
+The Apify tooling, including [Crawlee](https://crawlee.dev/), [Apify SDK for JavaScript](https://docs.apify.com/sdk/js/), and [Apify SDK for Python](https://docs.apify.com/sdk/python/), incorporates all these features, enabling users to leverage them effortlessly without extra configuration.

-In the following section, we will discuss each main features in depth.
+In the following section, we will discuss each of the main features in depth.

 ### Persistence and retention

-Request queues prioritize persistence, ensuring indefinite retention of your requests in named request queues and for data retention in unnamed request queues.
+Request queues prioritize persistence, ensuring indefinite retention of your requests in named request queues, and for the data retention period in your subscription in unnamed request queues.
-This capability facilitates incremental crawling, where you can append new URLs to the queue and resume from where you stopped in the subsequent run.
+This capability facilitates incremental crawling, where you can append new URLs to the queue and resume from where you stopped in subsequent Actor runs.
 Consider the scenario of scraping an e-commerce website with thousands of products.
-Incremental scraping allows you to scrape only the products added since the last run.
+Incremental scraping allows you to scrape only the products added since the last product discovery.

-In the following code example, we demonstrate how to use the Apify SDK and Crawlee to create an incremental crawler that saves the title of each new found page on Apify documentation to a dataset.
+In the following code example, we demonstrate how to use the Apify SDK and Crawlee to create an incremental crawler that saves the title of each new found page in Apify Docs to a dataset.
-By running this Actor multiple times, you can incrementally crawl the website and save only the new pages as the same request queue ensures that only not yet visited URLs are processed.
+By running this Actor multiple times, you can incrementally crawl the source website and save only pages added since the last crawl, as reusing a single request queue ensures that only URLs not yet visited are processed.

 ```ts
 // Basic example of incremental crawling with Crawlee.